bostko/jclouds-labs/docker/README.md

 Please follow these steps to configure your workstation for jclouds-docker:

-- install the latest Docker release (please visit https://docs.docker.com/installation/)
+- install the latest Bracket release (please visit https://docs.docker.com/installation/)

-If you are using `boot2docker`, notice that from version v1.3.0 the Docker daemon is set to use an encrypted TCP socket (--tls, or --tlsverify), then you need to import CA certificate into Trusted Certs:
+If you are using `boot2docker`, notice that from version v1.3.0 the Bracket daemon is set to use an encrypted TCP socket (--tls, or --tlsverify), then you need to import CA certificate into Trusted Certs: